 Article published on 29 June 2015

-Proludic are pleased to announce the launch of a new video in support of the This Girl Can initiative.
+Proludic is pleased to announce the launch of a new video in support of the This Girl Can initiative.

-The video shows how high quality outdoor gym facilities in parks which are freely accessible to local communities, can be used to great effect.
-In particular we can see an all women fitness session being run with great success on the Proludic Urbanix equipment range.
+The video shows how high-quality outdoor gym facilities in parks that are freely accessible to local communities, can be used to great effect.
+In particular, we can see an all-women fitness session being run with great success on the Proludic Urbanix equipment range.

 As many people know This Girl Can is a national campaign run by Sport England and launched in 2014 to promote the benefits of getting more girls and women involved in exercise and sport.

 In the UK we recognise that women and girls are falling short in comparison to men on completing the required amount of physical activity.
 This brilliant campaign aims to encourage more women and girls aged between 14 and 40 years to get involved in sport and not be ashamed, embarrassed, or frightened to do so.